mnr/writing-wip/dimensions_living_book/assistedLife.md

 Greta wasn't eating.
 She didn't venture out of her room.
 She called her children, telling them she was alone and afraid and hungry.
 She wanted to return to her home where she knew where the kitchen was and where her friends were and where she could walk to St. Mary's Catholic Church.

 She didn't say it directly, but she needed assistance.
 So her children accommodated her needs.
-Greta made her first move at Dimensions Living, leaving her apartment in the independent wing for a smaller room in the assisted portion of the building.
+Greta made her first move at Evergreen Meadows Senior Community, leaving her apartment in the independent wing for a smaller room in the assisted portion of the building.
 The staff began looking in to suggest she go for a meal, or mass, or bingo.
 They couldn't tell her what to do, but they were aggressively helpful.

 She regained weight.
 She made friends and was invited to sit at table number one (an honor).
 Her world expanded.
 She was more talkative and friendly.